ig3/srf/README.md

 default: 1 year

 The maximum interval (time until next review) for a card.
-Note that the actual maximum time until next review can be a bit larger than this due to dispersion of due times.

 #### maxGoodInterval (seconds)